 Syed Sher Shah Sadaat, Farid Ahmad Tanin, Abdul Razaq Irshad, Amanullah Aziz and Kazuki Sasaki

 2019.
 Comparison of Cytochrome P450-Mediated Drug Metabolism in Cats and Dogs.
-Journal of Clinical Pharmacology and Pharmaceutical Research, 1: 1-8
+Journal of Clinical Pharmacology and Medical Research, 1: 1-8